Our writer adopts a pair of lovely rats, and meditates on politics, power and precarity.

 A fading table

-Studying a literature-heavy degree with a language as solid and respectable as German seemed like a viable compromise, and, during the interview process, I had the fortune of meeting my professor Chris, who had a glorious white moustache, and is one of the nicest and most encouraging people I’ve ever met.
+Studying a literature-heavy degree with a language as solid and respectable as German seemed like a viable compromise, and, during the interview process, I had the fortune of meeting my professor Chris, who had a glorious white mostache, and is one of the nicest and most encouraging people I’ve ever met.

 A medievalist approaching retirement, his cleverness came from a place of gracious curiosity, and being interviewed by him was one of the nicest experiences I’d ever had.
 It felt like there was someone inside me he’d woken up and invited to sit at a table I didn’t know I had a place at.